-Please visit our website to find out more about SEND and Inclusion at Petersfield Special Educational Needs, Disability and Inclusion at Petersfield Welcome to Petersfield Church of England (A) Primary School Hurdleditch Road, Orwell, SG8 5QG Tel: 01223 207382 office@petersfield.cambs.sch.uk www.petersfield.cambs.sch.uk Co-Headteachers Mrs Laura Penrose & Mrs Rachel Peachey (Mrs Penrose & Mrs Chadwick from Jan 22) SENDCo Mrs Penrose Please take a leaflet.
+Please visit our website to find out more about SEND and Inclusion at Petersfield

+Special Educational Needs, Disability and Inclusion at Petersfield

+Welcome to

+Petersfield Church of England (A)

+Primary School

+Hurdleditch Road, Orwell, SG8 5QG Tel: 01223 207382

+office@petersfield.cambs.sch.uk www.petersfield.cambs.sch.uk

+Co-Headteachers

+Mrs Laura Penrose & Ms Perkins

+SENDCo Mrs Penrose

+Please take a leaflet.

 Working together both to safeguard and to enable all our children to reach their full potential.

 God teaches us we are all equal, valued and unique.
 We are a small rural school with deeply held Christian values (Love, Trust, Peace, Creativity & Friendship) which motivate and inspire us to provide a rich & diverse education.
+I have come that they may have life, and have it to the full.
 If you are unsure about anything or have any questions or concerns during your visit, please inform a member of staff immediately or let the school office know.